OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

   i:      Thread ID.
 ID of individual threads.
   m:      Thread module name.
 (Outputs, Detect etc.)
   d:      Log-level of specific log-event.
 (Error, info, debug etc.)
+  D:      Compact log format (E for Error, i for info etc.)
+  S:      Subsystem name.
+  T:      Thread name.
+  M:      Log message body.
   f:      Filename.
 Name of C-file (source code) where log-event is generated.
   l:      Line-number within the filename, where the log-event is generated in the source-code.
   n:      Function-name in the C-code (source code).

-The last three, f, l and n are mainly convenient for developers.
+The last three options, f, l and n, are mainly convenient for developers.

 The log-format can be overridden in the command line by the environment variable: SC_LOG_FORMAT